todanator/axway-open-docs/content/en/docs/central/feauth_oauth.md

 ---
-title: Secure an API with OAuth - seth
+title: Secure an API with OAuth
 linkTitle: Secure an API with OAuth
 weight: 4
 date: 2019-07-30T00:00:00.000Z